seralexeev/xrabbit.dev/README.md

 id: 16
 date: 25-05-2025
 media:
-  - media/16-1.jpg
+  - 16-1.jpg
-  - media/16-2.jpg
+  - 16-2.jpg
-  - media/16-3.jpg
+  - 16-3.jpg
 ```

 Going back to the board.
-I was very lucky to order nylon standoffs from Amazon.
-First, I fixed the steering mechanism a bit by making the arms longer.
-Second, with their help, it's very convenient to place all the PCBs on the prototype board.
+I got really lucky ordering nylon standoffs from Amazon.
+First, I fixed the steering mechanism by making the arms a bit longer.
+Second, these standoffs make it super easy to place all the PCBs on the prototyping board.

 ---